jooy2/machini/README.md

 `machini` is a utility to get hardware information about system devices.

 - Lightweight and Fast!
-- It doesn't use any additional modules - it utilizes pure NodeJS APIs.
+- It doesn't use any additional modules - it utilizes pure Node.js APIs.
 - You don't need system privileges to get the value.
 - Friendly to modern **Node.js** development and [**TypeScript**](https://www.typescriptlang.org).
 - Cross-platform (Windows, macOS, Unix/Linux) support.

 ## Installation

+> [!NOTE]
+>
+> `machini` is a module that runs on the Node.js runtime and is not available in a typical web environment (client).
+Since it utilizes the runtime of Node.js to get device information, it defeats the purpose of getting the end user's device information.
+To get the client's device ID, consider a solution like UUID (`randomUUID` in `crypto`).

 `machini` requires `Node.js 18.x` or higher, and the repository is serviced through **[NPM](https://npmjs.com)**.